ketlymachado/IoT-DDoS-Detection/processed-data/ida-eda/10/readme.md

-# IDA and EDA Subset
+# IDA and EDA subset

 To generate the subset used for IDA and EDA, use the following command, inside the src folder: